dotlang/language/doc/RFE.md

 N - Do we still have slices? with re-use features?
 This should be in core.

-? - Extend comparison table
+N - Extend comparison table

 Y - To simplify map query, we say `map[key1]` will return `Value|nothing`.
 So you are not supposed to store nothgin as value or else your data will be lost.
 Shall we do the same for array?